aidatorajiro/elelib/README.md

 1. Create an address(*tmp\_addr*)
 2. Send *coeff* \* (len(*script*) + *len_offset*) + *final_amount* to an address with script "OP_PUSHDATA < *text* > OP_DROP OP_DUP OP_HASH160 < pubKeyHash of *tmp\_addr* > OP_EQUALVERIFY OP_CHECKSIG" (*script*).
 Via P2WSH.
 3. From the address, send (*final_amount*) to *dest\_addr*, using the private key of the address generated in 1.

+## Standalone version

+If you install Electrum 3.3.8 via pip, you can use Electrum as a python library.
+For more details, see <https://github.com/spesmilo/electrum/tree/e81f4bdcd11a072e7c4f38fb1c7eec19c2f7e1a8>.
+See standalone.py for sample script.